 - Put everything back where you found it.

 - Move within your ever changing ability with an eye towards the impossible.

 Lost and Found:

-- If items are lost, you can find them in the lost and found basket in the hallway outside studio 1
+- If items are lost, you can find them in the lost and found basket in the hallway next to the elevator.

-- Valuable items will be taken down to the Center for Art and Dance main office and can be found there
+- Valuable items will be taken down to the Center for Art and Dance main office.

 Students and organizations are limited to: